PEP 695 – Type Parameter Syntax

 Reference Implementation

-This proposal is prototyped in the CPython code base in this fork.
+This proposal is prototyped in CPython PR #103764.

 The Pyright type checker supports the behavior described in this PEP.